fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 the GitHub account of one major contributor.
 It is now branded as an "independent" project.

-Branding your project as independent (or indirectly-dependent) can increase confidence, help attract additional contributorsm, give new opportunities (for example to start a consulting company around the technology), and above all can help with transitions as people move on and off the project.
-Effectively, a layer of indirection is placed between the projects and the contricutors.
+Branding your project as independent (or indirectly-dependent) can increase confidence, help attract additional contributors, give new opportunities (for example to start a consulting company around the technology), and above all can help with transitions as people move on and off the project.
+Effectively, a layer of indirection is placed between the projects and the contributors.
 Behind the scenes, the same contributors may be involved, especially initially, but the long term advantages are very large.

 This approach is frequently used for open source packages and tools initially started by individuals.
 Note that detaching yourself from your project in this way can be both challenging and liberating.

 This approach can also be used for products or open-source projects where companies are major contributors.
-This can be a difficult choice: the commpany may (or may not) want its name attached to the open-source project in a strong way.
+This can be a difficult choice: the company may (or may not) want its name attached to the open-source project in a strong way.
 For example, [Deedle](http://bluemountaincapital.github.io/Deedle/) is under the [BlueMountain Capital](http://bluemountaincapital.github.io/)
 GitHub account.